Alabama Romantic Getaways

 Located a short distance from Chattanooga, Tennessee, there's lots to do!
 Outdoor lovers flock to this area!

 For something a bit different, check out Orbix Hot Glass and make your own handblown glass creation.
-Railroad buffs will love the Depot Museum in Fort Payne.
+Additionally, railroad buffs will love the Depot Museum in Fort Payne.
 Take a trip up Lookout Mountain to Cloudmont Ski & Golf Resort, and spend the day on the slopes or the links, depending on the time of year you plan your visit.
-Make the 24 mile trip from Fort Payne and visit Cherokee Rock Village.
+You can also make the 24 mile trip from Fort Payne and visit Cherokee Rock Village.

 Where to Stay